Holography vs. Scale Separation: AdS Scale separation

 for some positive constant \( A \).
-If any tower is lighter than \( |\Lambda_{\rm AdS}|^{1/2} \), it cannot be a string tower, since in that case the EFT description would break down due to $\alpha'$ corrections, contradicting the assumption of an Einstein gravity regime.
-Nevertheless, since this formulation within gravity is only approximate, we present instead a sharper condition, i.e. the Asymptotic No-Scale-Separation Condition, which, barring fine-tuning, implies the above but has the advantage of being a precise and rigorous statement within the gravity description.
+If a tower is parametrically lighter than \( |\Lambda_{\rm AdS}|^{1/2} \), it cannot be a string tower, as $\alpha'$ corrections would invalidate the Einstein-gravity approximation.
+Since this argument within gravity is only approximate, we instead rely on the ANSS condition, which is sharp in the gravitational description and—absent fine tuning—implies the inequality above.
+Indeed, if $m^2 \lesssim |V|$ in the direction of $\nabla \Lambda_s$, as required by ANSS, then when flowing back from the asymptotic region toward the AdS critical point, other contributions to $V$ must compete with (or dominate) the asymptotic behavior.
+Hence, barring fine tuning,

-For the sake of clarity, let us review the different refinements of the AdS Distance Conjecture that relate the AdS scale and the mass of towers of states: \begin{itemize} \item \textbf{Strong AdS Distance Conjecture:} This conjecture states that there always exists a tower of states whose mass satisfies $m \sim |\Lambda_{\rm AdS}|^{1/2}$, so that the AdS scale cannot be parametrically separated from the mass scale of this tower.